authormedia/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.0.8 =
+* Fixed bug in WordPress SEO integration that was causing crashes
+* Other minor bug fixes

 = 2.0.7 =
 * Added new book sorting system to sort based on attributes such as Title, Date, and Series